MIT-LCP/mimic-website/content/mimicdata/io.md

 Summing up, for CareVue data, the rate and volume will be asynchronous, and only the `CHARTTIME` will be available.
 For rates, the `CHARTTIME` will correspond to a start time (when the drug was set to that rate).
 For volumes, the `CHARTTIME` will correspond to an end time.

 For Metavision data, there is no concept of a volume in the database: only a `RATE`.
-Furthermore, all inputs are recorded with a `STARTTIME` and an `ENDTIME`.
+All inputs are recorded with a `STARTTIME` and an `ENDTIME`.
 As a result, the volumes in the database for Metavision patients are *derived* from the rates.
 Furthermore, exact start and stop times for the drugs are easily deducible.

 <!--
 TODO: ORDERID description, ORIGINALAMOUNT, etc.